MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machine-groups.md

 ## Create a machine group

-Machine groups can either be created from the Power Automate machine runtime application or from the Power Automate portal.
+Machine groups can either be created from the Power Automate machine runtime application or the Power Automate portal.

 From the Power Automate machine runtime application: